garganshu/github-assignee-updater/README.md

 Why is this plugin in action? :gem:
 ----

-* Improves the developer productivity to auto update labels :label:
+* Improves the developer productivity to auto update assignees :child:

 * Configurable action and helps to automate the workflow :hammer: